UPDATE: On 11 Jan 2019, taxi driver Yap Kok Hua, 55, was charged in court for causing Kathy’s death by driving in a negligent manner.

 “I am glad I sent you fruits on Tue evening and we hugged each other tightly as that was the last time I got to hug you dearly in my arms.”

-These words got us moist-eyed, “I know there are a lot more you have to tell daddy and mummy.
+These words got us moist-eyed, “I know there is a lot more you have to tell daddy and mummy.
 I don’t know how but I hope I get to see, hear and feel you soon…”

 The post found much love online, and has already been shared many thousand times.
 Shocking videos, which showed Kathy almost getting flung out of the taxi, keep playing in our minds…